 Sasuke didn't have to think long to find an answer.
 The answer already existed clearly in his mind, easy to be found.
 Loosely placing his knuckles against the door frame, he slightly cocked his head at the blonde in front of him.
 "Do it."
 He didn't have to actually see to know that Tsunade was smirking at him.
 In fact, the way the bright red blotch that was her lips shifted indicated just that.

 "Good," Tsunade mumbled to herself.
 And for the first time, she seemed to regard Sasuke with something other than disdain and suspicion.
-Suddenly, cocking her head, she shot him a look that could easily be translated to Are you a fucking moron?
+Suddenly, cocking her head, she seemed to shoot him an angry look.
 "Why are you out of bed?"

 "I was getting cramped up."